Skip to content

 root = TreeNode(preorder[i])

-# Query m to divide left and right subtrees
+# Query m to divide the left and right subtrees

 m = inorder_map[preorder[i]]